 France Golden Boot odds

-There is only a small drop to the next favourite among the France squad, which is Antoine Greizmann, offered at 16/1 with BetVictor.
-He will also be hoping to claim the prize he collected five years ago.
+There is only a small drop to the next favourite among the France squad, which is Karim Benzema, offered at 16/1 with 888sport.
+There is also Antoine Griezmann to consider at odds of 20/1, five years on from him winning this gong in his home country.